Masyn Winn

 Masyn Blaze Winn (born March 21, 2002) is an American professional baseball shortstop for the St. Louis Cardinals of Major League Baseball (MLB).

-He made his MLB debut in 2023.
+Winn was selected by St. Louis in the second round of the 2020 MLB draft.
+He played in their minor league system before making his MLB debut in 2023.
+Winn became the team's starting shortstop in 2024 and was awarded his first Gold Glove Award in 2025.

 Amateur career

 Winn was born in Katy, Texas, and grew up in Kingwood, Texas, where he attended Kingwood High School.
 After his freshman year, was named to USA Baseball's under-15 National Team and played in the COPABE Pan American AA Championships, where he batted .522 and was named the tournament MVP.
+He committed to play college baseball at the University of Arkansas.

-As a junior in 2019, Winn had a 13–0 record on the mound with a 0.67 ERA and 117 strikeouts over 76 1/3 innings pitched while also hitting .417 with eight home runs and 46 RBIs, earning the title of District 22-6A MVP.
+As a junior at Kingwood in 2019, Winn had a 13–0 record on the mound with a 0.67 ERA and 117 strikeouts over 76 1/3 innings pitched while also hitting .417 with eight home runs and 46 RBIs, earning the title of District 22-6A MVP.
 Winn was suspended for the first 12 games of his senior year in 2020 due to an infraction of team rules and played in only one game before the season was cancelled due to the COVID-19 pandemic.